rollerworks/search/Resources/doc/type.rst

 DateTime
 --------

 DateTime related types can be used for working with either date/time or a combination of both.
+They support ranges and comparison.

-The following options can be set.
+The following options can be set for Date, DateTime and Time.

 +-------------------+----------------------------------------------------------------+----------------------+
 | Option            | Description                                                    | Accepted values      |